 Billings, Missoula, Great Falls, Bozeman, Butte, Helena, and Kalispell

-The Rail, Air Quality and Studies Section has the responsibility for managing the CMAQ funded programs include the MACI Discretionary and Guaranteed programs; coordinating Division activities related to mobile source National Ambient Air Quality Standards issues, including planning and programming conformity for PM10, CO and PM2.5; managing rail planning activities; administering the Montana Essential Freight Rail Loan program, providing administrative and technical support for the Rail Service Competition Council; conducting MDT's economic analysis and liaison activities; assisting in the development and implementation of the Division’s public involvement processes; tracking and reporting on legislative and hearings of interest to the Division; managing public stakeholder surveys for MDT's long range plan (TranPlan 21); managing the Department’s Federal Discretionary grant programs and other multimodal program activities.
+The Rail, Air Quality and Studies Section has the responsibility for managing the CMAQ funded programs including the MACI Discretionary and Guaranteed programs; coordinating Division activities related to mobile source National Ambient Air Quality Standards issues, including planning and programming conformity for PM10, CO and PM2.5; managing rail planning activities; administering the Montana Essential Freight Rail Loan program, providing administrative and technical support for the Rail Service Competition Council; conducting MDT's economic analysis and liaison activities; assisting in the development and implementation of the Division’s public involvement processes; tracking and reporting on legislative and hearings of interest to the Division; managing public stakeholder surveys for MDT's long range plan (TranPlan 21); managing the Department’s Federal Discretionary grant programs and other multimodal program activities.

 Staff administers the state and federal Rail Freight Loan Program as stated in MCA 60-11-113 to ensure Montana is served by an efficient rail system integrated into the state transportation system.
 Staff provides administrative support and technical assistance to the Rail Service Competition Council.